senhorgomes/MidtermGroupOne/firstMeetingNotes.md

 Stretch → Things that we want to work on after the MVP is done.

+## ERD

+- Entity Relationship Diagram.
+How the tables are connected together, it will define your database What information will I need to get the features I want?
+Tables, FK, PK

+## Routes

+You will not need to create a register page or a login page.
+You can hardcode your login users.

+/login/:id
+ -> /login/2
+ -> A cookie with the id of 2 will be stored

+- CRUD
+Orders
+- Create -> /order POST
+- Read -> /orders or a single order /order/:id
+- Update ->
+- Delete ->

+Users
+- Create -> /order POST
+- Read -> /orders or a single order /order/:id
+- Update ->
+- Delete ->

 ## Wireframe

 - Visuals of what the app would look like, and the flow of its content.
 Great websites for this would be [Figma](https://www.figma.com/), [Diagrams.net](https://www.drawio.com/), or any other tool you would like to use to draw

-## ERD

-- Entity Relationship Diagram.
-How the tables are connected together, it will define your database

 ## Git Repo setup